10 things to see and do in the Montmartre neighborhood

 2. Café des Deux Moulins

-Upon arrival, you will already be surprised by the colors on the exterior facade, all passion red.
-Besides indicating from the outside all the advertising that mentions the movie Amèlie.
+Upon arrival, you will be surprised by the colors of the exterior facade, passion red.
+Besides indicating from the outside all the advertising that mentions the tape Amèlie.
 Once inside, you will be able to recognize all the scenery with photos of the protagonist, very present in the decoration of the place.

 Book a tour of Montmartre